-If you are looking for a meal to serve your guests that isn’t super complicated then this bacon wrapped pork loin is perfect!
-It’s easy enough for a weeknight meal but impressive enough to serve to guests!
-My husband and kids love when I make this pork loin and it has become one of their most requested “fancy” meals.
+Bacon wrapped pork loin in the oven is also easy enough for an elevated weeknight meal!
+My husband and kids love it when I make this pork loin wrapped in bacon, and it has become one of their most requested “fancy” meals.

 This would be great served with these Skillet Garlic Green Beans, Sweet Potato Casserole with Streusel Topping, Parmesan Roasted Potatoes, or Parmesan Roasted Acorn Squash.
 Add in these Savory Pumpkin Rolls and this Triple Berry Pretzel Salad to make this meal extra special!